Farmers Market Feedback

 - What can I buy at the market?
 You are able to purchase a wide variety of fresh produce, free range eggs, meats such as beef, goat, lamb and chicken, artisan breads, pickles, baked goods, and pastries.

 - Do the vendors sell “organic” food?
-There are very few “certified organic” farmers in this area, and none of our current vendors are certified.
+None of our current vendors are certified organic.
 However, all of our farmers are using sustainable farming practices as much as possible.
 We encourage shoppers to ask the farmers about their farming methods.

 - Is the food safe to eat?
 Yes.
 Our vendors must comply with all federal, state, and local health and safety requirements and hold appropriate permits or certificates.

 - Parking & Directions

 - Where is the Farmers Market?
-The Farmers Market is located along Campus Drive directly in front of Cole Student Activities Building (also referred to as Cole Fieldhouse, next to the Stamp Student Union)
+The Farmers Market is located along Campus Drive at Tawes Plaza Gardens next to the Benjamin Building.

 - How do I get to the Farmers Market?
 The Maryland campus is pedestrian-friendly, and we encourage walking to the market, if possible, to limit the impact on the environment.
 Use the UMD Web Map to plan your walking route.
 There is parking and public transit options also available.
 See below.

 - Is parking available?
-Yes, pay-by-space parking is available nearby in the Union Lane Garage.
+Yes, pay-by-space parking is available nearby in the Mowatt Lane Garage.

 - What are my public transportation options to get to the market?
 Both Metro buses and Shuttle-UM share a covered stop in front of Cole Student Activities Building.
 Metro buses with a drop-off near Cole – C2, C8, J4, and F6.
 Metrorail stations served by Shuttle-UM – College Park Metro station, West Hyattsville, Prince George’s County Plaza, and Silver Spring.